 Co8O9+8H2S +H2 → 8CoS + 9H2O

 NiO2+H2S+ H2 → NiS+ 2H2O

-The required quantity of chemicals is determined from the amount of catalyst metal oxide.
-Its required quantity is calculated on a stoichiometric basis then the actual amount is maintained more than the theoretical amount to ensure complete.
+The required quantity of chemicals is determined by the amount of catalyst metal oxide.
+Its required quantity is calculated on a stoichiometric basis then the actual amount is maintained more than the theoretical amount to ensure completion.
 Please view the post for stoichiometric calculations of DMDS required for Sulfiding.

 Note: Every catalyst provider has a specific procedure of sulfiding to achieve the maximum efficiency of the catalyst.
 Sulfiding services can also be hired to perform in situ sulfiding or ex-situ sulfiding.
 These are only general steps, so please follow specifically your vendor procedures and instructions.

-Pre-wetting Step: Pre-wetting is carried out to soak the catalyst with oil and to remove the debris or dust produced during loading.
-Oil is introduced while increasing the reactor temperature at more than 100 oC, depending on the designer guidelines.
-After oil introduction, the heat of absorption will produce and care should be taken to avoid sudden temperature rise.
+Pre-wetting is carried out to soak the catalyst with oil and remove the debris or dust produced during loading.
+Oil is introduced while increasing the reactor temperature to more than 100 oC, depending on the designer’s guidelines.
+After oil introduction, the heat of absorption will produce, and care should be taken to avoid sudden temperature rise.
 The oil used for the whole process should be straight run and with designed specifications.
-The heat of absorption is a one-time phenomenon and temperature drops within minutes after the heatwave passes.
+The heat of absorption is a one-time phenomenon and the temperature drops within minutes after the heatwave passes.

 Monitor H2S concentration in the recycle gas at regular intervals.
 Hydrogen Sulfide breakthrough will be observed if H2S concentration has increased abruptly in the recycle gas.